 After 50+ years of mass tourism, we’re unfortunately on the precipice of the mountain, about to witness the decline of many tourism destinations that have failed to manage themselves sustainably and are soon going to pay a hefty price.

 You are the President of the Planeterra Foundation, which focuses on connecting and supporting women, youth and indigenous communities.
-In your view, which are the main barriers with regards to succeeding as entrepreneur and developing successful tourism “products”?
+In your view, which are the main barriers with regards to succeeding as an entrepreneur and developing successful tourism “products”?

 Tourism is a global industry.
 This means that tourism entrepreneurs developing small businesses are not only competing within their local market, but the destination and country they operate in are competing with others to get travellers to choose their destination.